Introduction

 Ohm’s law can be expressed in three forms viz.

-These formulae can be applied to any part of a d.c. circuit or to a complete circuit.
-It may be noted that if voltage is measured in volts and current in amperes, then resistance will be in ohms.
+You can apply these formulae to any part of a DC circuit or to the entire circuit.
+When you measure voltage in volts and current in amperes, the resulting resistance is expressed in ohms.

 Ohm's Law is a fundamental tool for understanding and forecasting the performance of electrical circuits.
 It helps engineers establish the connection between voltage, current, and resistance, allowing for the enhancement of different electronic systems.